Copy and Paste XML in the following areaEnter XML here

 How does filtering work?

 Type in the boxes at the top of each column.
 It filters rows that contain your search term in that column.
 You can filter multiple columns at once – it shows rows that match all your filters.
-Case-insensitive, so "john" finds "John" too.
+Case-insensitive, so "sub" finds "SUB" too.

 What can I export to?